uwsampa/accept/docs/tutorial.md

 You can now use the ACCEPT toolchain to try building your application.
 Just type:

-    accept -f build
+    $ accept -f build

-(The `-f` flag avoids memoization---see above.)
+(The `-f` flag avoids memoization—see the [tool documentation](cli.md).)
 This command shows the output of the build process, including any errors emitted by the compiler.

 Like most `accept` commands, `accept build` uses the application in the working directory by default.
 You can specify a path as an argument to build something else.